Savannah, GA Car Accident Lawyers

 Insurance law is notoriously complex, and claims adjusters know this.
 In fact, insurance companies often use a variety of techniques to avoid paying out a fair claim, using a plaintiff’s lack of knowledge to justify a low ball settlement.
 As personal injury attorneys with years of experience, we not only know the tactics insurance companies use to confuse claimants – we know exactly what a car accident claim is worth and will demand fair and full compensation for your injuries.

 If you or a loved one suffered injuries or other losses in a car accident, regardless of whether you live in Athens, Marietta, or Alpharetta, you need the guidance of an attorney.
-Contact the Savannah personal injury lawyers at Butler Prather LLP today to schedule a free review of your legal options.
-Our Atlanta personal injury lawyers are also ready to take your call if you’ve been injured in Atlanta.
+Contact Butler Prather LLP today to schedule a free review of your legal options.
+Our Savannah personal injury lawyers are also ready to take your call if you've been injured in a crash.